c4tom/DreamDevBox/docs/support/troubleshooting.rst

 **4. Shared volumes:**

-   Ensure all your Devilbox data (Devilbox directory and project directory) are within the volumes that are shared by Docker.
+   Ensure all your DreamDevBox data (DreamDevBox directory and project directory) are within the volumes that are shared by Docker.
 If not add those in the Docker settings.